 The Welsh Government continues to provide advice to schools and supply agencies, on who can work as supply teachers for absence cover and to promote the issue of safeguarding within this context, highlighting its importance and relevance.
 Employing and supporting supply teachers in a school environment offers advice to supply teachers, schools and supply agencies.

 School-based Supply Cluster Pilot

-In October 2017 the Education Secretary Kirsty Williams announced a £2.7m project to improve the way supply teachers support schools.
-The funding supports 15 local authorities to create new supply teacher arrangements by employing supernumerary teachers to work across clusters of schools, covering teacher absence and supporting wider school improvements and learner outcomes.
-The pilot project will run during the 2018/19 and 2019/20 academic years and follows recommendations from the Supply Model Taskforce report published in 2017.
+Following the Supply Model Taskforce review the Supply Cluster Model was established to provide schools with an alternative way of recruiting supply cover and to improve the way supply teachers support schools. £2.7m was made available to 15 local authorities to create new supply teacher arrangements by employing supernumerary teachers to work across clusters of schools, covering teacher absence and supporting wider school improvements and learner outcomes.
+The pilot project ran during the 2018 to 2019 and 2019 to 2020 academic years and concluded in July 2020.

 - First published: